 The innovations developed by the KION Group are comprehensively protected by intellectual property rights, in particular patents.
 Nevertheless, there is always the possibility that products or product components will be imitated.
 There is also a risk that patent applications will not be successful.
 The KION Group mitigates research and development risk by focusing firmly on customer benefit in its development of products and solutions.
 Customer needs are incorporated into the development process on an ongoing basis by ensuring close collaboration between sales and development units and taking account of all region-specific requirements.

 Procurement activities constitute a potential risk for the KION Group in terms of the general availability of parts and components and the rising cost of raw materials, energy, inputs and intermediate products.
-In particular, restricted capacity in a tight supplier market could result in the KION Group facing backlogs in the supply of individual raw materials and components.
-As seen in 2018, these backlogs can lead to temporary decreases in revenue and cash flow as well as to inefficiencies in production.
+In particular, capacity bottlenecks on the part of suppliers could result in the KION Group facing backlogs in the supply of individual raw materials and components.
+These backlogs can lead to temporary decreases in revenue and liquidity as well as to inefficiencies in production.
 The KION Group obtains some of its key components from a limited number of core suppliers.
 Key components in the Industrial Trucks & Services segment include internal combustion engines, tyres and high-performance forged and electronic parts.

-The risk of supply bottlenecks – for example in the event of a shortage of raw materials or financial difficulties at core suppliers – cannot be ruled out in future.
+The risk of supply bottlenecks – for example in the event of a shortage of raw materials or financial difficulties at core suppliers – cannot be ruled out in future, despite an easing of the situation on the supplier side.
 The KION Group mitigates this risk by further diversifying its supplier structure in the context of a global procurement organisation.

 In addition, the supplier development department, which focuses on improving suppliers’ production processes, helps suppliers to ensure that their processes are cost-efficient and offer excellent quality.

 Price changes present another procurement-related risk.
-In 2018, around 25.5 per cent (2017: around 25 per cent) of the cost of materials for new trucks was directly influenced by changes in commodity prices.
+In 2019, around 19.8 per cent of the cost of materials for new trucks was directly influenced by changes in commodity prices (2018: around 25.5 per cent).
 Moreover, conditions in the commodity markets typically affect component prices after a delay of three to six months.
 The KION Group endeavours to pass on price increases to customers but cannot always do so entirely due to market pressures.

 Production risks are largely caused by quality problems, possible disruptions to operational procedures or production downtime at individual sites.
 They can also materialise as secondary risks resulting from the aforementioned procurement risks.
 In such cases, the KION Group’s closely integrated manufacturing network presents a heightened risk to its ability to deliver goods on time.
 There is also a risk that structural measures and reorganisation projects will not be implemented owing to disruption of production or strikes.
+The process of ramping up new production sites is another potential source of risk.
 Delays in delivery or a rise in the number of complaints could harm the KION Group’s positioning in the price segments and sales markets that it serves and, as a result, could harm its financial situation.

 To mitigate these risks, the KION Group carries out preventive maintenance, implements fire protection measures, trains its staff and builds a pool of external suppliers.
-The Company has taken out a commercially appropriate level of insurance cover against loss.
+The risks involved in the process of ramping up new production sites remained insignificant in the reporting year and are minimised by means of project management and contractual provisions.
+The Company has taken out a commercially appropriate level of insurance to limit the risk of potential losses.
 Quality assurance is a high priority throughout the value chain and reduces possible quality-related risks arising from the products and services provided.
 The KION Group mitigates its quality-related risks significantly by applying rigorous quality standards to its development activities, conducting stringent controls throughout the process chain and maintaining close contact with customers and suppliers.

 Risks arising from customer project business